For the longest time, modern man has regarded the modern dog as his best friend. Who would have ever thought of a time when modern dogs take over?

 Suddenly, that little puppy now weighs 65 pounds and seems to be getting bigger by the day.

-Fido seems to be holding the family to ransom.
+Fido seems to be holding the family for ransom.
 He demands a daily walk — rain, hail, or shine — or he will dig up the backyard.

 The beautiful lawn and garden are now a disaster zone, with holes everywhere and chewed dog toys littering the yard.
 That favorite outdoor chair now belongs to Fido.